altanner/graphical-data-apps/site-build/content/posts/03layout.md

 4. Create **two** columns, with the left column being three times wider than the right one.
 5. Add an information box to the **left hand column**, saying "Welcome to the global demographic data explorer app." (use `st.info()`).
 6. Leave the right hand column empty - but note how it allows us to control space on the page.
 We will use this space later.
+7. Tab two doesn't have anything in it - add a sentence of text to it with `st.write()`.
-7. Add text to each of your tabs.
-Test that everything looks as you expect it to look.
+8. Test that everything looks as you expect it to look.
 {{< /admonition >}}

 {{< admonition type="warning" title="Exercise 2 solution" open=false >}}